wvallen/aggregatedfolds_live/src/posts/250621-the-thesean-fold.md

 But for me, this solstice sun, this long light that bends through the Swedish sky, reminds me that even when I cannot see the horizon, I am still guided.
 That the fold continues.
 That the ship is not finished, and never will be.

 Lately, I’ve felt lost again.
 Like I’m mid-journey with no shore in sight.
-But I return to this thought, which I wrote once in a quiet moment, and which keeps returning to me now, like a beacon:
+But I return to a quote caught from the information stream, and which keeps returning to me now, like a beacon:

 *Only the ones who’ve felt lost at sea can know what landfall means.*